igrlk/storybook-addon-test-codegen/README.md

 ## Usage

 Enable recording in the Interaction Recorder tab in the Storybook UI.
 Interact with your components as you normally would, and the addon will generate test code for you.
+Click "Add assertion" to add assertions like `expect().toBeVisible()` to the generated code.

 Click on "Save to story" to save the generated code to the story file.
 Done 🎉